 What medicines do we need?
 First, recognize that the biggest killers of people in a SHTF scenario will be contaminated food/water, and sepsis.
 Having things on hand to deal with those things will go a long way.
 So here we are with a list of medicines:

-• the following five broad spectrum antibiotics: augmentin, ciprofloxacin, doxycycline, metronidazole, azithromicin
+- At least three of the following six broad spectrum antibiotics: Augmentin (amoxicillin and clavulanate), ciprofloxacin, doxycycline, metronidazole, azithromicin, cephalexin

 Those will handle most of what you will need in a SHTF situation.